charles-001/dolphie/README.md

   --ssl-key SSL_KEY     Path to the file that contains a PEM-formatted private key for the client certificate --panels STARTUP_PANELS
                         What panels to display on startup separated by a comma.
 Supports: dashboard/replication/processlist/graphs [default: dashboard,processlist]
+  --graph-marker GRAPH_MARKER
+                        What marker to use for graphs (available options: https://tinyurl.com/dolphie-markers) [default: braille]
   --show-trxs-only      Start with only showing threads that have an active transaction --additional-columns  Start with additional columns in Processlist panel --use-processlist     Start with using Information Schema instead of Performance Schema for processlist panel